 Earlier this year on March 24, Prime Minister of India Narendra Modi declared a nationwide lockdown for a continuous 21-day period.
-This move, given with only a few hours of notice, was applauded by the World Health Organisation.
+This move, given with only a few hours of notice, was applauded by the World Health Organization.
 Although the pandemic had not yet reached alarming levels in that period preceding, the effects of the outbreak and the subsequent lockdown soon became apparent.
 As lockdown measures were implemented across India, the migrant worker’s life came to a halt.
 Soon, thousands of workers along with their families packed their belongings into rucksacks, placed their children on their shoulders, and walked barefoot along interstate highways that stretched for hundreds of miles.
 They continued to march with swollen feet, bodily injuries, broken water gallons and scarce food supplies.
 Stories of their travel made international headlines.
 But who were these migrants, and what led to this mass migration?

 Inter-state migrants in India

 It took a pandemic to bring into focus the life and conditions of India’s migrant workers.
 India, although a traditionally agrarian economy, experienced changes to its economy through the rise of globalization.
 Individuals began to migrate from rural to urban areas as life in the village became more and more unsustainable.
-The interstate migration rate doubled between 2001 and 2011 compared to the previous decade, growing 4.5% annually according to a recent World Economic Forum survey.
-The survey also suggests that the annual interstate migration in the country averaged between 5-6 million migrants a year.
+The interstate migration rate doubled between 2001 and 2011 compared to the previous decade, growing 4.5 percent annually according to a recent World Economic Forum survey.
+The survey also suggests that the annual interstate migration in the country averaged between five to six million migrants a year.
 However, even in cities poverty became a cause of concern for migrant workers.
 Seasonal migrants often dominated informal jobs in sectors such as construction, manufacturing, transportation, and the hotel industry.
 In these cities where they work, they have little to no access to quality healthcare and due to the nature of this work, migrants are often at risk of accidents and severe injuries.
 Many do not have proper living conditions, with reports suggesting that most migrant workers were found living in makeshift houses, or sometimes on city streets.
 Migrant workers are also not considered to be a part of the general population of the state and are often discriminated against and exploited.
 However, this population plays a substantial role in the development of the country’s economy: migrant workers in India earn close to 170 billion dollars a year, which is close to six percent of the country’s GDP.
 However, a report by the International Labour Organization published in April 2020 suggests that the advent of the pandemic could push nearly 400 million workers into poverty.

 The Inter-State Migrant Workmen (Regulation of Employment and Conditions of Service) Act of 1979